GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-2-hello-d3d11.md

 Its usage is also meant to be a render target output, something we render to, and can present.
 The format here is in BGRA order, like the device creation flag we specified earlier, if you remember.

 `BufferCount` is 2, because we want double buffering.
-That just means, Present one buffer, while the other one is being rendered to, when its ready present that one and render to the other one again in the meantime.
-That process is supposed to reduce flicker or `tearing`
+Double buffering is an age-old technique to avoid presenting an image that is being used by the GPU, instead we work on the "back buffer", while the GPU is happy presenting the "front buffer", then, as soon as we are done with the back buffer, we swap front and back, and begin working on the former front buffer present that one and render to the other one again in the meantime.
+That process is supposed to reduce flicker or tearing

-!!! error "Explain tearing/double/triple buffer better?"

 !!! error "Explain Refresh Rate?"